imapex/imapex101/module2/Module 2 README.md

 repository - a good example of this is that you've been working on some changes and want to pull the latest changes that others have committed.

-In it's simplest form, you can executre the stash/unstash workflow with the following commands
+In it's simplest form, you can execute the stash/unstash workflow with the following commands

 ```
 git stash